GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 uid: 810fa2e785164f87852893d24bdb0b1f
 ```

-Note that the first rollout of a Release will take several minutes, because Google Cloud Deploy renders the manifests for all Targets when the Release is created.
+Note that the first rollout of a release will take several minutes, because Google Cloud Deploy renders the manifests for all targets when the release is created.
 If you do not see _state: SUCCESS_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your test GKE cluster, run the following commands in your Cloud Shell: